matthewJamesAbbott/GlassboxAI-Core-Math/README.md

 If you can't explain it, you don't understand it.
 If you can't implement it from scratch, you don't own it.
 This resource exists to eliminate the magic.

-### **We All Deserve a Fair Go**

-Knowledge should be accessible to everyone.
-The kid with a phone deserves the same resources as the Stanford grad student with a research cluster.
-All GlassBoxAI projects are MIT licensed - hack it, learn from it, build with it, commercialize it.

 ---

 ## **Formal Verification with Kani**